mobilecoinofficial/forest/README.md

 If you've made it this far, the hard part is over, pat yourself in the back.
 Once you have a Signal data store, you can provision as many bots as you want with it (as long as only one runs at a time).

-Hellobot is the simplest possible bot, it is a bot that replies to the message "hello" with "hello, world".
-You can see the code for it in `/sample_bots/hellobot.py`
+Hellobot is the simplest possible bot, it is a bot that replies to the message "/hello" with "hello, world".
+You can see the code for it in [sample_bots/hellobot](sample_bots/hellobot.py).

-Hellobot will read Environment variables from a Secrets file.
+Hellobot will read environment variables from a secrets file.
+By default it looks for a file called dev_secrets.
 Create a file called dev_secrets with the following information on it (replace ADMIN with your personal number and BOT_NUMBER with the number you registered with signal-cli).
 DO NOT CHECK THIS FILE INTO VERSION CONTROL.
+Look at the end of the document for explanations of the other environment variables in the dev_secrets file.

 ```bash
 ADMIN=+15551111111